mikiokaji/Bitcoin-Price-Prediction-Using-Linear-Regression/README.md

 Time-step features are features we can derive directly from the time index.
-We will start with the **time dummy**, which counts off time steps in the series in the series from beginning to end.
+We will start with the **time dummy**, which counts off time steps in the series from beginning to end.

 Linear regression with the time dummy produces the following model: